 Stark and simple, easily understood, but battered by dread mystery.
 “Love And Theft” has this all through it.
 “High Water” itself mutters about folk losing their possessions, leaving town, things breaking up, then stops to sing a weird ancient ballad, “The Cuckoo Is a Pretty Bird,” before admitting “dunno what I’m gonna do.”
 All the while, bluegrass banjo circles and rattles merrily, a celebration sound around stunned desolation.

 Dylan here, with his husk voice, is close to another genius bluesman, Skip James.
-James, an active misanthrope with a healthy suspicion of everyone everywhere, did the opposite of what Dylan does here, continually making songs of celebration sound like high, hollowed-out mean misery.
+James, an active misanthrope with a healthy suspicion of everyone everywhere, who sometimes did precisely the opposite of what Dylan does here: make songs of celebration sound like high, hollowed-out mean misery.
 Dylan speaks in the Time interview about how he argues with his teenaged daughter, Desiree, about some of the music she listens to.
 Set against the tinny slur, the haunted sound of “Love And Theft” calls to mind the image of another teenaged girl, the girl Thora Birch plays in the movie Ghost World, as she sits listening repeatedly to the beguilingly hopeless sound of James’ “Devil Got My Woman,” catching a glimpse of an unexpected secret history, something that’s been denied, hidden beneath the plastic, and maybe, when you dig it up, will turn out to be old plastic, too.

 Ghost World is based on a comic book.
 “Love And Theft” resembles a strange cartoon rendered like a silvery lithograph – the spindly Mickey Mouse of 1928, out of control on the river in Steamboat Willy.
 On the cover, Dylan, with pencil moustache, looks like Chaplin dressed as Django Reinhardt, and inside sounds like WC Fields, except on “Po’ Boy,” which is the dreamy blues Stan Laurel always wanted to write.
 Telling good bad old jokes – “I’m sittin’ on my watch/ So I can be on time…” – all these musicians and comedians have been studying Samuel Beckett’s stage directions, though, and specify landscapes of “barren fields” and “sharp hills rising from yellow fields with twisted oaks.”